Who Do You Think You Are?

 You're broken.

-Why are you bothering with anything that matters?
+Why are you bothering with things that matter?

 I’ve just completed an intense five-week course that involves writing.
-The program includes classes, idea gyms, and more designed to help writers establish an online presence.
+The program includes classes and idea gyms designed to help writers establish an online presence.

-Central to that mission is a frantic few days each of the five weeks where the student writers circulate their draft essays for feedback.
+Central to that mission are a frantic few days in each of the five weeks when the student writers circulate their draft essays for feedback.
 Corrections and compliments whiz back and forth, nudging a final draft into the world.

 Here's a smattering of comments made about my writing: